The 6th International Conference on Plasmodium vivax Research will be held at the Solimões Ballroom at the Tropical Manaus Ecoresort, Manaus, Brazil.

 Manaus is the largest city and the capital of the Amazonas state in the Northern Brazil.
 It is situated at the confluence of the Negro (black water) and Solimoes (brown water) rivers resulting in a striking visual phenomenon called the “Meeting of the waters”, in the end the two rivers become one, the Amazon River.
 Manaus is located in the middle of the Amazon Rainforest and its access primarily by boat or airplane being the main entrance to visit fauna and flora of the Brazilian Amazon Rainforest.
 Few places in the world afford such a variety of plants, birds, insects and fish.
-Sightseeing tours could be easily arranged in the secretariat of ICPVR (Amazon Receptive is the official tourism agency).
+Sightseeing tours can be easily arranged in the secretariat of ICPVR (Amazon Receptive is the official tourism agency).

 Language: Portuguese, but the official language during the conference will be English.